cybrd0ne/cybersec-playground/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A comprehensive Terraform-based AWS infrastructure for cybersecurity training and penetration testing exercises.
 This lab environment provides a realistic, segmented network architecture with vulnerable applications and enterprise services for hands-on security education.
+Using boostrap process multiple projects can be created using separate config files.

 ## 🏗️ Architecture Overview